 This warranty is extended only to the original retail purchaser.
-This warranty covers only the cost of part(s) required to restore this heater to proper operating condition.
+This warranty covers the cost of part(s) required to restore this heater to proper operating condition and an allowance for labor when provided by a DESA Authorized Service Center.
 Warranty part(s) MUST be obtained through authorized dealers of this product and/or DESA International who will provide original factory replacement parts.
 Failure to use original factory replacement parts voids this warranty.
 The heater MUST be installed by a qualified installer in accordance with all local codes and instructions furnished with the unit.